vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 Sound As in fl*u*te   Energetic Vibration, work, effort, action, development, progression   Spiritual Expansive force and penetrating power, ascending to new dimensions   Physical Right ear, hearing, audio-perception, circulation of energies   Psychological Intuition, prana, comprehension, mental grasp   Yoga Perceptive listening, knowledge, peripheral awareness, learning, formless meditation, meditation on the void

 The letter-U represents vibration or nada.
-It shows the opening of the creative force \(*Unmeìa*\) into the external world.
+It shows the opening of the creative force \(*Unmeṣa*\) into the external world.
 As the letter-I represents the Divine will power holding the seed of creation, the letter-U represents the Divine force unfolding, blossoming or blooming and setting forth the pattern of creation, allowing the worlds to arise and take shape like a blowing of bubbles.
 It adds depth, dimension and form to the initial creative direction of the letter-I. The letter-I is the concentration of energies behind creation, U is the expansion of creative energies which follows.

 The vowel-U has a circular and expanding effect, just as its pronunciation by the opening of the lips, and projects things into manifestation.
 It establishes a field in which energies are both sustained and protected; its round vibration creating the spheres, lokas or world systems.
 It projects the labial group of sounds \(those made with the lips\) and the consonants beginning with the sound-Pa.